 DC power supply—Loosen the thumbscrews securing the DC power connector on the power source cables.
 Remove the power source cables from the power supply.

-- Uncable the router before removing it from the rack.
+- Remove any remaining cables and optics before removing it from the rack.

-Removing a PTX10016 From a 4-Post Rack Using a Mechanical Lift
+Remove the PTX10016 from a Four-Post Rack Using a Mechanical Lift

-Because of the router's size and weight, we only recommend using a mechanical lift to install the PTX10016.
+Because of the router's size and weight, we only recommend that you use a mechanical lift to install the PTX10016.

 Before you remove the router using a lift:

 Ensure that the rack is stable and secured to the building.